asmaakinawy/Asmaa_task/Readme.md

 $ flask run
 ```

-You can run using the attached postman collection.
+- You can run using the attached postman collection.

+- You can run testcases using
+  # python test_char_unittest.py